newnetdev/NetworkToCode-Class/labs/Ansible_Lab_09_Core_Resource_Modules_Juniper.md

 ##### Step 3

 In the previous step we essentially created a data-model for our intended vrfs on the device.
-Now use the `aggregate` option with the `junos_vrf` and ensure that only these vrfs exist on the device.
+Now use the `aggregate` option with the `junos_vrf` and ensure that these vrfs exist on the device.

 ``` yaml